nrfconnect/sdk-nrfxlib/mpsl/doc/clock.rst

 These APIs will be called by MPSL from high priority, so they may not use blocking operations.

 You must correctly configure the  :c:member:`startup_time_us` for the ``RADIO`` operation.
-You must set the HFXO startup time to less than 1.5 ms.
+See the :kconfig:option:`MPSL_HFCLK_LATENCY` Kconfig option for details on how to do this.
 As such, you must choose the external crystal oscillator and the other related components accordingly.
 See the relevant SoC product specification for more information.